janniec/Learning2Search_BioEnts/README.md

 5. Train Vowpal Wabbit models on train file & predict on test file.
 6. Evaluate predictions utilizing skLearn.

-* In order to find the best parameters to fit the models on the data, please use my ExperimentSweep module.
+* In order to find the best parameters to fit the models on the data, please use the ExperimentSweep module.
     1. Provide ranges of each paramaters.
     2. Start DateTime timer.
     3. Create an experiment dataframe to track combination of parameters and scores.
     4. Print status updates.
     5. Train Vowpal Wabbit models on train file & predict on test file.
     6. Evaluate predictions utilizing skLearn.
     7. Log in dataframe.
     8. End DateTime timer and prints duration.
     9. Output dataframe sorted on descending F1 score.

 ## Models